sankhaKarunasekara/blue-mahogany/src/pages/index.md

     content: Save time and money with a progressive web app instead of native apps for multiple platforms.
 JAMstack PWA means great performance and low hosting costs.
-  - title: Web sites & Progressive web apps
-    content: Elegant Solutions specialises in purpose-built web sites and progressive web applications with user optimal experiences, tailored to meet the objectives of your business.
   - title: Modern Mobile & Web Apps
     content: Responsive mobile-first native and Progressive Web Apps with high-quality UI components and cloud service integration powered by  **React Native**, **React